openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -13

-   * moved an annex with credential format profiles to the top of all annexes
+   * moved the annex with Credential format profiles to the top of all annexes
    * added a Notification Endpoint used by the Wallet to notify the Credential Issuer of certain events for issued Credentials
    * completed IANA registrations section
    * clarified description of a `mandatory` claim